 The Sino-German Agricultural Centre (DCZ) is a joint initiative of the German Federal Ministry of Food and Agriculture (BMEL) and the Ministry of Agriculture and Rural Affairs of the People’s Republic of China (MARA).

 Recent developments in China with relevance to Sino-German cooperation in the agricultural sector and current DCZ activities!

 NEW: Read about the Status Quo of Chinese Soil Contamination!

 DCZ Smart Agriculture Website

 Learn about the perspectives of political decision-makers, entrepreneurs and farmers on smart agriculture.

-Phase 2 of the Sino-German Agricultural Centre (DCZ) commenced on the 1st of April 2018 and the new international team would like to introduce themselves in this re-constructed DCZ website.
+Phase 3 of the Sino-German Agricultural Centre (DCZ) commenced on the 1st of April 2022.
+Meet our team of international experts here.

 Dr. Jürgen Ritter